 The topics of research projects will cover different concepts in photonic materials and in design, fabrication and testing of device-oriented applications in photonic technology.

 Each student will work under a supervision of a senior research/academic staff member.
 A project will start with a meeting between a student and a supervisor, where technical goals, a workplan and the schedule of work will be agreed.
-This plan will be written up by a student, checked by his/her supervisor and then submitted for approval to the Project Course coordinator.

 Weekly meetings will then take place throughout the project duration with a supervisor or, if a supervisor is unavailable, a delegated deputy.
 The Project coordinator will need to be notified about such arrangements and know the names of those temporary deputies.
-Following the research part of the project, a report will be written up by a student that will cover both the results achieved as well as covering in-depth their relevant physics and engineering background.
+Following the research part of the project, a report will be written up by the student that will cover both the results achieved as well as covering in-depth their relevant physics and engineering background.

 In case of late submission, the standard, University approved penalties will apply, except for well justified cases.
 Any such extensions have to be requested in advance and in writing to the Project Module coordinators.